thibaudledent/mvn-deploy-test/README.md

 ## Testing `mvn prepare` and `mvn deploy`

-I did some tests with `deployAtEnd=true`, the download and the upload of files are done at the end (check the diff the output with `deployAtEnd` in the main `pom.xml` and without it, search for "_at end_").
+I did some tests with `deployAtEnd=true`, the download and the upload of files are done at the end.
+To verify this, check the diff of the output with `deployAtEnd` in the main `pom.xml` and without it (search for "_at end_" in the logs).

-### How to use deployAtEnd?
+### How to use `deployAtEnd`?

 #### Solution 1
 Add the configuration in the `pom.xml`: